kramfs/prom-minikube-aio/README.md

         Minikube with the docker driver uses the default `192.168.49.0/24` subnet for its networking requirements.
 This will utilize the `192.168.49.50 - 60` range for use by metallb for Load Balancing purpose.
         ```

-* Since we are using private domain name (`dev.internal`), add the following to /etc/hosts for DNS resolution to work.
-This is also required so we have metrics per ingress:
-    - Edit host file `sudo vi /etc/hosts`, add/append the following and save it:
-        ```
-        192.168.49.50   grafana.dev.internal
-        192.168.49.50   prometheus.dev.internal
-        192.168.49.50   echo.dev.internal
-        ```

 * Check the ingress for `/foo` and `/bar` is accessible: `task ingress-check`